mariia-korzun/hw-scope-and-context/README.md

 # Scope and context
 ## TASK № 1
-### 1) Create a Fighter:**
+1) Create a Fighter:**
-####You should create a function or class ‘Fighter’ which takes an object with fighter properties and returns interface with fighter methods:
+You should create a function or class ‘Fighter’ which takes an object with fighter properties and returns interface with fighter methods:

 `const myFighter = new Fighter({name: ‘Maximus, damage: 25, hp: 100, strength: 30, agility: 25});` // returns an object with methods

-####!!!Note that none of the Fighter’s properties may be available directly.
+!!!Note that none of the Fighter’s properties may be available directly.
 The only way to get or change each property is to use one of Fighter’s methods!!!
-### For example:
+ For example:
 ```
 let name = myFighter.name;
 console.log(name); // undefined